 And a real man stands in the gap... he's not aloof and distant.
 He's engaged with his wife and children.

 A man lives a connected life.
-He's plugged into people and he's plugged into God.
-A man is willing to sacrifice for - and fight for - and pray for those under his care.
+He's plugged into people and plugged into God.
+A man is willing to sacrifice for - fight for - pray for those under his care.